 There are lots of free online videos for adults who are looking for acting lessons, but very little for kids.
 (If you know of any good free online acting lessons for kids, let me know I’d love to add them to the list).
 I did find a couple of lessons that are aimed at kids, check them out below:

-- Beat By Beat Press are a team of writers and arts educators in New York City and San Francisco who are passionate about inspiring kids through musical theatre.
+- Beat By Beat Press is a team of writers and arts educators in New York City and San Francisco who are passionate about inspiring kids through musical theatre.
 They publish original, high-quality plays for kids to perform and this site has a great list of drama games.

-- Drama Resource has all sorts of information for young actors, parents and teachers.
+- Drama Resource has all sorts of information for young actors, parents, and teachers.
 It also has a really good list of games that can be used at home to help kids develop their acting skills.

 - Drama Notebook has over 40 free drama games that make great activities for drama teachers.